codefellows-seattle-javascript-401d26/16-18-Authorization/README.md

 [![Build Status](https://travis-ci.com/bgwest/16-18-Authorization.svg?branch=master)](https://travis-ci.com/bgwest/16-18-Authorization)
 ## Current Features

 These methods currently exist for creating, changing, deleting, and getting user data.
-This latest release includes the ability to singup and login using basic auth http/jsonwebtokens.
+This latest release includes the ability to signup and login using basic auth http/jsonwebtokens.

 Updates to this API will continue to stream in as this project moves forward.
-Currently I am part 16 of 18.
+Currently I am part 17 of 18.

+#####LATEST:
+bearer auth middleware has been added and is being used on the new router image-router. this and all base CRUD features for image-router and is in preparation to start handling data.

 ##### Note:
 Using a database (mongodb) and ORM (mongoose) to perform the data processing, a new 'many' resource (schema) has been added called blog-post-schema.